zkamvar/test-docker-site/notes.md

 abandoned that concept and went with the `jobs.<id>.container` directive to run all of the steps of a job inside of the container, which is connected to the source repo itself and appears to use all of the regular actions as usual.

+## 2024-09-26

+The build and push worked with the R Markdown docker container, but it was large.
+I decided to go with a quarto container.... which happily worked with the old container.